libfuse

 from the opendir() handler to indicate success.
 Further opendir and releasedir messages will be handled in the kernel.
 (If this flag is not set, returning ENOSYS will be treated as an error and signalled to the caller.)

-Setting (or unsetting) this flag in the want
+Setting this flag in the want

 #define FUSE_CAP_PARALLEL_DIROPS (1 << 18) |